 Technology is no longer the special province of programmers and engineers.
 Nearly every employee at every company relies on technology to do their job and will so increasingly.
 Human Resources (HR) plays a critical role in helping manage and train this fast-changing workforce – especially when it comes to HR data security and privacy.

 Whether your employees are in their first jobs, young professionals, seasoned workers, or – most likely – a combination of these, it is important that everyone (not just security professionals) has a basic knowledge of standards of privacy and security and feels responsible for maintaining your organization’s HR data security.

 It’s Just Human Nature

-You might think that most data breaches are perpetrated by hackers and cybercriminals.
+You might think that most HR data security breaches are perpetrated by hackers and cybercriminals.
 These incidents certainly make the headlines.
 But the evidence suggests much more mundane causes as the root of most data breaches.

 In other words, the firewalls and protections that keep people out won’t do anything about those people already inside.